 Professor Purcell taught Negotiation, Mediation, Facilitation, and Dispute System Design at Hastings, including co-launching the International Court ADR Institute, which draws international judges and lawyers from around the world.
 She has consulted and presented nationally and in Bosnia, China, Hong Kong, Italy, India, Morocco, the Netherlands, Singapore, Slovenia, and Uzbekistan, in addition to regularly speaking at the ABA’s annual Dispute Resolution Conference.
 Professor Purcell oversaw high student engagement with approximately one-third of all students participating in a dispute resolution course annually, mastering their skills through the Mediation Clinic, the ADR Externship Program, and the award-winning Mediation and Dispute Resolution Team.
 Thank you Professor Purcell for the transformative work you have done at Hastings, and best wishes in retirement.
 You will be missed.

 In honor of Professor Purcell’s contributions, friend and longtime CNDR collaborator Leslie Airola-Murviet has seeded an ADR Scholarship in Professor Purcell’s name.
-Questions about the scholarship to Eric Dumbleton, Chief Development Officer, UC Hastings Law.
+Questions about the scholarship to Eric Dumbleton, Chief Development Officer, UC Law SF.
 Learn more and donate now!

 Associate Dean for Experiential Learning and Clinical Professor of Law, Professor Gail Silverstein:

 “Sheila, through her education and programming work, did many small acts and inspired others to engage in many small acts.
 These are not splashy acts that end up in news stories like high stakes litigation.
 More importantly, she has quietly and persistently worked to changed legal culture and inspired others to join in.
 Her programs allowed youth to engage.